WGBH/stock-sales-2/app/views/collections/in-the-news.md

 ## Medium

-Selected WGBH content relating to news of the day.
+Selected WGBH content relating to news of the day, or recently digitized content.

 ## Long

 Visit this part of our site to see what’s been recently added to our collection and/or to see what’s trending in the news.
 Our biggest news is the launch of our new website!
-We hope the WGBH Stock Sales site will give you the tools to navigate our archive and our content rich websites to find footage and our unique content.
+We hope the new WGBH Stock Sales site will give you the tools to navigate our archive and our content rich websites to find footage and our other unique content.
+Let us know what you think and/or how we can improve the user experience!

 Every month we will showcase another story from our library.
-This month we focus on President Jimmy Carter, XXXX,  and XXXX.
+This month we focus on the recently deceased Dr. Ahman Chalabi, who helped persuade the United States to invade Iraq and then unsuccessfully tried to attain power.

 ## Links